RWAP/PrinterToPDF/README.md

                             <b>OR</b>

-    -m A                    Set same margis in millimeters for all sides -l STR                  Set linefeed ending:
+    -m A                    Set same margins in millimeters for all sides -l STR                  Set linefeed ending:
                             none: No conversion (default)
                             unix:    Unix (LF)